lucianopereira86/Luciano-Pereira-Blog/content/posts/python-flask-part-2-http-methods.md

 ## Next

-We will connect our web API with a remote database.
+We will connect our web API with a local database.